tworkman512/recipes/README.md

 ## Featured Recipes
-Check out some [featured TJ Bot recipes](../featured/README.md) created by the community.
+Here are some of the featured recipes created by TJBot enthusiasts:
+- Fun controller recipe for TJBot's servo arm [[instructions](http://www.instructables.com/id/Build-a-Waving-Robot-Using-Watson-Services/)] [[github](https://github.com/victordibia/tjwave)]
+- SwiftyTJ that enables TJBot’s LED to be controlled from a Swift program [[github](https://github.com/jweisz/swifty-tj)]
+- Build a TJBot that cares [[instructions](https://medium.com/ibm-watson-developer-cloud/build-a-chatbot-that-cares-part-1-d1c273e17a63#.6sg1yfh4w)] [[github](https://github.com/boxcarton/tjbot-raspberrypi-nodejs)]
+- Project Intu, not a recipe but a middleware that can be installed on TJBot and be used to architect more complex interactions for your robot [[developercloud](http://www.ibm.com/watson/developercloud/project-intu.html)] [[github](https://github.com/watson-intu/self-sdk#raspberry-pi)]

 ## Contributing Your Own Recipes
 TJ Bot is open source and we'd love to see what you can make with him.
-If you have created your own recipe, we would love to include it as a [featured recipe](../featured/README.md)!
-Just submit a pull request for your recipe instructions and code and send a link to a demo video to tjbot@us.ibm.com (Vimeo & YouTube preferred).
-We will review it and if we decide to include it in our repository, you'll be listed as the developer.
+If you have created your own recipe, we would love to include it on the list above!
+Send us a link to a your github repo (and a short demo video) to tjbot@us.ibm.com (Vimeo & YouTube preferred).
+We will review it include it on our list where appropriate.
 See [CONTRIBUTING.md](../CONTRIBUTING.md).

 We cannot wait to see what you build with TJBot!